 The Eagles with Jimmy Buffett and The Coral Reefer Band (June 28) – These rock icons will be playing at Coors Field.
 Need we say more?

-Independence Eve (July 3) – Held in Denver’s Civic Center Park, the annual Independence Eve celebrations features a free patriotic concert, an innovative light show on the Denver City & County Building and a stunning fireworks finale over the city.
+Independence Eve (July 3) – Held in Denver’s Civic Center Park, the annual Independence Eve celebrations feature a free patriotic concert, an innovative light show on the Denver City & County Building and a stunning fireworks finale over the city.

 Cherry Creek Arts Festival (July 6–8) – Every Fourth of July Weekend, the hip upscale Cherry Creek North neighborhood hosts the Cherry Creek Arts Festival, a world-class and award-winning display of visual, culinary and performing arts.